 Refined sugars are toxic to the body and can sabotage any weight loss efforts.
-Excess sugar consumption from processed products such as soda, fruit juice, baked goods, candies, and desserts, result in high insulin levels, increased body fat, increased inflammation, hormones imbalances and chronic diseases.
+Excess sugar consumption from processed products such as soda, fruit juice, baked goods, candies, and desserts, results in high insulin levels, increased body fat, increased inflammation, hormone imbalances and chronic diseases.
 Sugar is extremely addictive and once you get into the sugar eating cycle, it’s hard to break.
-The good news is, you can follow these simple steps to detox sugar from your daily diet to achieve your weight loss goals, while reducing cravings and improving your overall health.
+The good news is, you can follow these simple steps to detox sugar from your daily diet to achieve your weight loss goals while reducing cravings and improving your overall health.

 1. Drink More Water

 Not only does water support your health, it also prevents you from drinking sugary, processed beverages such as soda, juice, sports drinks, or chocolate milk.
 Hydrate by drinking a large glass of water upon waking and 30 minutes before each meal.
 Pack a reusable bottle to hydrate on the go.
 Add variety to H2O with cooling cucumber slices, zesty citrus wedges, spicy grated ginger or fresh mint leaves.